AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-03-performing-basic-process-building/quizz.md

 </details>

-## :small_red_triangle_down: With SAP Build Process Automation, you can create and amend Sales Order processes only.
+## 💮 With SAP Build Process Automation, you can create and amend Sales Order processes only.

 _Choose the correct answer._